ENG3PLabs/MatchUp/README.md

 - `!pause` Pause match
 - `!unpause` Unpause match
-- `!backup` Can be used in pause state to backup rounds
+- `!backup` Can be used in pause state to back up rounds

 For testing only